I'm actually not quite this serious.

 I’ve also included on this site courses I teach in my position as Assistant Professor of Practice in the Arts at the University of Chicago, and projects I developed and guided in my former role as founding curator of the Gray Center for Arts & Inquiry a forum for experimental collaborations between artists and scholars (also at the University of Chicago).

 What’s not included is an important precursor to all this work: being an actor with NYC’s Elevator Repair Service from 1996 – 2000, which has been highly influential to my aesthetic sensibility and to my understanding of how to be in a rehearsal room with an ensemble for a long time creating original complicated smart funny unexpected shows.
 I am grateful for those enlightening years.

 As for education and training, I received a BA from Brown University where I did theater nonstop (being enormously influenced by Paula Vogel who led the MFA playwriting program at the time) and where I created an independent major combining Women's Studies and International Relations.
 Years later I earned my PhD in Performance Studies at Northwestern University where I focused on gender and physical theater and the how-tos and histories of clown-theater.
-I was very fortunate to train (with necessary humility, lots of it) in physical theater and related forms at École Jacques Lecoq in Paris and with Philippe Gaulier in London.
+Between undergrad and grad, my imagination (and skills) expanded when I trained in physical theater and related forms at École Jacques Lecoq in Paris and with Philippe Gaulier in London.

 Thanks for visiting!
 Feel free to be in touch!